-Land east of Lyme Close (Part of Axmi_11 - shown as LP_Axmi_11a on the Policies Map) - this land is allocated for 100 dwellings and 0.4 hectares of employment land.
+What the CDLP says Land east of Lyme Close (Part of Axmi_11 - shown as LP_Axmi_11a on the Policies Map) - this land is allocated for 100 dwellings and 0.4 hectares of employment land.
 This is a 'second choice' site.
-Of all the sites in the CDLP which are able to accommodate over 10 dwellings, this is the one with the best access to the town centre.
+What we say about Axmi_11a Of all the sites in the CDLP which are able to accommodate over 10 dwellings, this is the one with the best access to the town centre.
 If combined with Axmi_12 it would be accessible from both Lyme Close and Lyme Road.
 It also offers the opportunity to build in much-needed flood mitigation measures with the potential to relieve flash flooding pressure on the Purzebrook, which has repeatedly flooded downstream properties on Musbury Road.
 We would support the provision of high density affordable housing on this site.
-Do you want to add anything further?
-Yes No No
+What you think about Axmi_11a Do you agree with us?
+Yes / Nô Do you want to add anything further?